vengaer/cldm/README.md

 ### Gmock-Style Macros

-If `LMC_GMOCK_COMPAT` is defined, the header will expose aliases named after their gmock counterpart.
+If `LMC_GMOCK_COMPAT` is defined, the header exposes aliases named after their gmock counterpart.

 ###### `WillOnce(matcher)`
 gmock-style alias for `WILL_ONCE`.